Taucrates/Go1_ros_to_real/README.md

 # Introduction
 This package is a modification of the official packages of unitree.
-Is completely functional, and is able to control the robot sending Twist messages to the topic /cmd_vel.
+Is completely functional, and is able to control the movement (x, y, yaw) of the robot Go1, sending Twist messages to the topic /cmd_vel.
+The package include a [keyboard controller](https://github.com/methylDragon/teleop_twist_keyboard_cpp) to operate the Go1.

 ## Packages: